 Bruce Boghosian, PhD, is a professor in the Department of Mathematics with secondary appointments in the Departments of Computer Science and Physics.
-He also co-directs the Data Analytics program in the School of Arts & Sciences.
+He also co-directs the Data Analytics program in the School of Arts and Sciences.
 He was elected to Fellowship in the American Physical Society in 2000, named a Distinguished Scholar of Tufts University in 2010, a Fellow of the Jonathan M. Tisch College of Civic Life in 2018, and a Fellow of Tufts' Data Intensive Studies Center in 2019.
-He served as chair of Mathematics at Tufts University from 2006 to 2010, and as President of the American University of Armenia from 2010 to 2014.
+He served as Chair of the Department of Mathematics at Tufts University from 2006 to 2010, and as President of the American University of Armenia from 2010 to 2014.

-Co-Director, Data Analytics Program, Graduate School of Arts and Sciences, Tufts University
+- 2019-present: Co-Director of Data Analytics Program, Graduate School of Arts and Sciences

-Adjunct Professor, Department of Computer Science, Tufts University
+- 2003-present: Adjunct Professor, Department of Computer Science, School of Engineering

 Research Associate Professor, Center for Computational Science and Department of Physics, Boston University

 Senior Scientist, Mathematical Sciences Research Group, Thinking Machines Corporation